Arcadia Hotel fire: Fire

 Just after 2 a.m. on December 3, 1913 a fire started in the hotel's main stairwell.
 The fire quickly spread up the open stairwell, spreading smoke and flames to almost every floor.
 The fire cut off the stairs before those staying in the hotel could be warned.
 At 2:05 a.m. a man passing by the main entrance discovered the fire and pulled a nearby fire alarm call box.
 He returned to the doorway, but found it impossible to enter.
 The Boston Fire Department raised ladders to every floor and carried down lodgers as quickly as possible, many of whom were naked or in underclothes.
 Fire personnel, police officers, and citizens also stretched life nets, which allowed a number of men to leave the building safely.
 Lodgers on the fifth floor were able to escape by leaping or using planks to reach the roofs of neighboring buildings.
 All of the people who were able to escape did so within ten minutes.
-28 men were killed in the blaze, 50 others were rushed to Boston City Hospital, four of whom were seriously injured.
+The blaze killed 28 men and 50 others were rushed to Boston City Hospital, four of whom were seriously injured.